 We recommend pairing the Minolta MD on Sony Alpha to get the best use out of this lens.

-This super-affordable lens creates beautiful cinematic backgrounds and can be used for creating HD videos as well as photos.
+This super-affordable lens creates beautiful cinematic backgrounds and can be used for creating HD videos as well as photos with a normal digital camera.
+You can use this one for autofocus street photography as well.
 The versatility and weight of the lens allow it to be used on a regular basis for various different types of shoots.

 The lens takes a little time to focus and does not produce as sharp images or videos as the AF 50mm f/1.7 does.